pablofs20/UMU-MISP-FL/README.md

 an aggregator and some other clients, and a final model, trained collaboratively by all of the clients with their local data, is obtained.
 This resulting model is fed back to the local MISP server and, therefore, it can be used by other involved organizations to deploy it in, e.g., an anomaly-based IDS.

 For this experiment, we use several partitions of the [ToN-IoT dataset](https://research.unsw.edu.au/projects/toniot-datasets), one per configured client.
-Each partition (representing the data which would belong to a specific organization) is used to feed the MISP server on one side (one event per dataset instance).
-On the other side, a MISP retriever module will periodically ask for new events and, once it has enough data, it will register against the FL aggregator that will be running from the beginning of the whole process.
-When the number of clients connected to the aggregator is equal or higher than 2, the FL process will begin and a ML model will be trained collaboratively by the registered clients.
-Finally, this model can be pushed back to the local MISP server to share it with other domains (not done yet).
+Each partition, representing the data which would belong to a specific organization, is used by a producer (see `producer.py`) to feed the MISP server on one side, creating and uploading MISP events which contain one or multiple dataset instances, encoded as MISP objects.
+On the other side, a consumer module will periodically ask the MISP server for new events and, once it has enough data, will register against the FL aggregator that will be running from the beginning of the whole process (see `aggregator.py`).
+When the number of clients connected to the aggregator is equal or higher than 2, the FL process begins and a ML model is trained collaboratively by the registered clients.
+Finally, this model is pushed back to the MISP server as an event with an attachment containing the ML model, from where it is shared to other domains.
 This workflow can be consulted in detail in the following sequence diagram:

 <p align="center">
   <img src="https://github.com/pablofs20/misp-fl/blob/master/images/seq_diagram.png?raw=true" alt="Sublime's custom image"/>